 EFTs, or electronic fund transfers, allow consumers, businesses, and banks to move money quickly between accounts.
-These transfers can take a few minutes to a few days, depending on their size and scope.
+These transfers can take from a few minutes to a few days, depending on their size and scope.

 What Is the Meaning of EFT (Electronic Funds Transfer)?

-The definition of an electronic funds transfer (EFT) is the digital movement of money between financial institutions, bank accounts, and people.
+The definition of an electronic funds transfer (EFT is the digital movement of money between financial institutions, bank accounts, and people.
 Unlike paper methods, such as cash or checks, EFTs facilitate payments through an electronic network.
 Individuals, businesses, and banks use EFTs daily to purchase goods and services and pay workers.

 Different EFT Payments